hoostus/beancount-ynab/README.md

 beancount is a plaintext accounting/personal finance system: https://bitbucket.org/blais/beancount/overview

 This is an importer between YNAB4 -- https://www.youneedabudget.com.
 YNAB4 is the previous, desktop based version, of the software.

+This is designed to be run on a recurring basis: you enter data in YNAB and then sync it into beancount.
+However, it also will work perfectly fine is you just want to do a one-time migration from YNAB to beancount.

 # Running the importer